microsoft/vscode-docs/docs/editor/editingevolved.md

 ## IntelliSense

 We'll always offer word completion, but for the rich [languages](/docs/languages/overview.md), such as JavaScript, JSON, HTML, CSS, Less, Sass, C# and TypeScript, we offer a true IntelliSense experience.
 If a language service knows possible completions, the IntelliSense suggestions will pop up as you type.
 You can always manually trigger it with `kb(editor.action.triggerSuggest)`.
-By default, `kbstyle(.)`, `kbstyle(Tab)` or `kbstyle(Enter)` are the accept keyboard triggers but you can also [customize these key bindings](/docs/customization/keybindings.md).
+By default, `kbstyle(Tab)` or `kbstyle(Enter)` are the accept keyboard triggers but you can also [customize these key bindings](/docs/customization/keybindings.md).

-> **Tip:** The suggestions filtering supports CamelCase so you can type the upper case letters of a method name to limit the suggestions.
+> **Tip:** The suggestions filtering supports CamelCase so you can type the letters which are upper cased in a method name to limit the suggestions.
 For example, "cra" will quickly bring up "createApplication".

 > **Tip:** IntelliSense suggestions can be configured via the `editor.quickSuggestions` and `editor.suggestOnTriggerCharacters` [settings](/docs/customization/userandworkspace.md).